-- Encourage food and drink if they accept it. - Meal preparation or helping them eat may be required. - · Offer foods that have a more sweet, spicy, or sour flavor. - Offer finger foods. - Provide alternate sources of nutrition, such as high-calorie shakes (example: Ensure). - Make sure food and drinks are a consistency they can swallow easily.
+- Encourage food and drink if they accept it. - Meal preparation or helping them eat may be required. - Offer foods that have a more sweet, spicy, or sour flavor. - Offer finger foods. - Provide alternate sources of nutrition, such as ice cream or high-calorie shakes (example: Ensure). - Make sure food and drinks are a consistency they can swallow easily.
 (Food consistencies include soft, ground, or pureed.
-Drink consistencies include thin, nectar, or honey). - Monitor for coughing with intake (dysphagia) or food staying in mouth or cheeks (pocketing).
+Drink consistencies include thin, nectar, or honey). - Make sure that food selection aligns with cultural and personal preferences. - Monitor for coughing with intake (dysphagia) or food staying in mouth or cheeks (pocketing).
 This may indicate a need to change the consistency of food or drink.
 If food or drink get into the lungs, a person is at risk of developing pneumonia. - Maintain good oral and dental hygiene. - Eliminate distractions such as background noise (TV, music, etc.)

-· Contact your healthcare team about other options for improving appetite or increasing weight.
+• Contact your healthcare team about other options for improving appetite or increasing weight.